dylanmooney62/laravel-blog/content/blog/policies.md

 }
 ```

 As I'm using the the resource controller for the AdminPostController.
-I don't have to add the `$this->authorize` on each route instead I can authorize and map each route using the handy `$this->authorizeRoutes` method.
+I don't have to add the **$this->authorize** on each route instead I can authorize and map each route using the handy **$this->authorizeResource** method.

 ```php
 // app/Http/Controllers/AdminControllers/PostController.php